 • Mattec showcased a set of engaged users, growth of out-of-box analytics, and industry focus.
 In many ways, Epicor Mattec MES represents an extension of the company’s ERP strategy, with a set of functionalities built out of the needs of injection molding manufacturers (now suitable for other discrete manufacturing industries).
 Moving forward, LNS would like to see more discussion on Cloud capabilities on the plant floor and how Epicor Mattec MES may align to and support the Industry 4.0 and IIoT vision highlighted on the mainstage of the conference.

 Epicor continues to provide a competitive offering in the mid-market manufacturing space for ERP and MES, with deep industry capabilities and enough cloud and analytics muscle to keep clients and prospects satisfied.
 Over the past few months, there have been positive additions to the manufacturing product team made, including industry veteran Terri Hiskey, VP Product Marketing Manufacturing Portfolio.
 Over the coming months and years, LNS is looking forward to seeing how Epicor evolves its messaging and offerings to deliver a set of manufacturing capabilities to help mid-market manufacturers to take the next step in their Operational Excellence journey and join the Digital Transformation revolution.

-Tags: Industrial Internet of Things (IIoT), Digital Transformation, Enterprise Resource Planning (ERP), Smart Connected Assets, #MondayMusings, Cloud, Product Lifecycle Management (PLM), Manufacturing Execution System (MES)
+Tags: Industrial Internet of Things (IIoT), Industrial Transformation / Digital Transformation, Enterprise Resource Planning (ERP), Smart Connected Assets, #MondayMusings, Cloud, Product Lifecycle Management (PLM), Manufacturing Execution System (MES)